 But, no way, will I reduce price on the “flag ship” of my books – my memoir

 Okay, I’ve had my say.
-What do you say?.Follow Me Here On Social Media or BookBub
+What do you say?.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub